 It took only one bite to discern this was no ordinary chicken fried steak.
 This one is special: a thick slab of pounded steak breaded in panko breadcrumbs seasoned with traditional Greek spices as well as Lawry’s seasoned salt and garlic.
 Those spices tempered the grittiness of the panko while imparting flavor notes we had not previously experienced in Sr. Plata’s favorite dish.
 The accompanying gravy is a rich, delicious complement to the wonderfully seasoned, absolutely delicious chicken fried steak…and you can have your choice of rich brown or cream gravy (both meatless).
 As might be expected, the price point for our meal was a bit higher than we typically pay at diners listed on Sr. Plata’s trail, but you get what you pay for…and you get a lot at Nick & Jimmy’s, all of it superb.

 Annamarie Kapnasis, the stunning restaurant manager, visited us twice and each time caught us with our mouths full.
 After she waited to make sure projectile food particles weren’t coming her way, she happily shared her thoughts about Nick & Jimmy’s chicken fried steak.
 Understandably, she’s very proud of it and it’s easy to see why.
-This one is in rarefied “best of the city” air along with the chicken fried steak at The Kitchen by 135 Degrees.
+This one is in rarefied “best of the city” air along with the chicken fried steak at (much missed) The Kitchen by 135 Degrees.

 30 October 2010: Another Greek-inspired dessert favorite is the Baklava Sundae, a sundae glass in which two mounds of Blue Bunny’s vanilla ice cream are topped with a triangle of moist and rich baklava replete with sweet honey.
 The baklava sweetens the ice cream all the more, forming a decadent marriage sure to appease the most discerning of dessert aficionados.